feyman2016/michaellancaster/_posts/2013-09-24-javascript-script-dependency-loader-on-demand.markdown.markdown

 I decided create a very lightweight library (called modular-script-loader) to solve that problem downloading scripts asynchronously (non-block) and on demand (not for all the pages).

-So last night I decided re-write entirely using better Design pattern and better clean code I also gave a better name "Jet.js".
+So last night I decided re-write entirely using better Design pattern and cleaner code I also gave a better name "Jet.js".

 ### Code